deepanshumehtaa/AlekSIS-Core/README.rst

   Copyright © 2019, 2020 Tom Teichler <tom.teichler@teckids.org>
   Copyright © 2019 mirabilos <thorsten.glaser@teckids.org>

-  Licenced under the EUPL, version 1.2 or later
+  Licenced under the EUPL, version 1.2 or later, by Teckids e.V.
+(Bonn, Germany).

 Please see the LICENCE.rst file accompanying this distribution for the full licence text or on the `European Union Public Licence`_ website